-There are all kinds of opportunities for artists to show and to sell their work.
+There are all kinds of opportunities for you to show and to sell your art.

-Would you be proud to have your art shown alongside that on the site?
+- Do you like the work you see?
+Would you be proud to have your art shown alongside it?

-Do they make it easy for customers to buy the art?
+- If it's an online gallery, do they make it easy for customers to purchase?

 Visit brick-and-mortar spaces to check out cleanliness, professionalism, and staff manners.
 Look for red dots on the walls, keeping in mind that not all galleries mark artworks as Sold.

-After thanking the sheik from Qatar for his interest, ask how he found your site and what he liked most about the artwork he’s interested in.
+After thanking the sheik from Qatar for his interest in your art, ask how he found your site and what he liked most about the artwork he’s interested in.
 (This is too much work for the phonies.)